The Boots Desk

 Comfortable Ankle Boots for City Walking, Honestly Ranked

-There are ankle boots you can walk in, and there are ankle boots you can walk in for eight hours on cobblestones while carrying groceries in the rain.
-The city-walking category is brutal: the boot has to handle uneven surfaces, crowded transit stairs, puddles, and the kind of shock that accumulates in your knees after 10,000 steps.
-Most fashion ankle boots fail the test at step 4,000 — the insole compresses, the heel-cup bites, the sole transmits every subway-grate vibration straight to your spine.
+There are ankle boots you can walk in, and there are ankle boots that make sense for long city days.
+The city-walking category is brutal: the boot has to handle uneven surfaces, crowded transit stairs, puddles, and the repeated impact of a long commute.
+Most fashion ankle boots fail on paper because the insole is vague, the heel cup looks narrow, or the sole gives no useful traction detail.

 Our picks